MinnPost/mn-foia-dpa-requests/README.md

 # Minnesota DPA/FOIA requests

-This is a set of links, instructions, and notes about makingrequests for data under the **Data Practices Act (DPA)**, also referred to as the GovernmentData Practices Act (GDPA).
-On the federal level, these laws are known as Freedom of Information Act (FOIA).
+This is a set of links, instructions, and notes about makingrequests for data under the **Data Practices Act (DPA)**, also referred to as the Government Data Practices Act (GDPA) or Minnesota Government Data Practices Act (MGDPA).
+On the federal level, similar laws are known as the Freedom of Information Act (FOIA).

 ## Important Links